 What’s New in Houdini 18.5.
 Houdini Tutorial

 The Houdini 18.5.351 is the latest version of the side effects software and was released on October 17, 2020.
-This tutorial is presented by Mark Spervick, the Head of 3D and course leader at Escape Studios.
+Mark Spervick, the Head of 3D and course leader at Escape Studios, presents this tutorial.

 He talks to beginners through the Houdini 18.5 version.
-There are some really interesting changes that they’ve made in the new version so he uses the opportunity to walk users through it all.
+There are some exciting changes that they’ve made in the new version, so he uses the opportunity to walk users through it all.

 Houdini Tutorial|Chalky Colorful Explosion

-The tutor then creates some curving particles using a pop curve force that swirls around.
-He then creates a pop network that controls light emission and then, using a Houdini digital asset, he creates some lightning.
+The tutor then creates curving particles using a pop curve force that swirls around.
+He then creates a pop network that controls light emission, and then, using a Houdini digital asset, he creates some lightning.
 Finally, he turns that all into smoke and then renders it out.

 Houdini Tutorial – Procedural Donut Modeling

 Here, Konstantin Magnus shows us how to create a donut in Houdini.
-He starts with a geo node, creating a Torus and playing around with its radii and also its resolution.
+He starts with a geo node, creating a Torus and playing around with its radii and resolution.

-Houdini is one of the most sophisticated animation packages ever to be used in the creation of blockbuster feature film effects.
+Houdini is one of the most sophisticated animation packages ever to be used to create blockbuster feature film effects.

-It is a very powerful but also pretty complex procedural 3D software package that is gaining more and more traction in the visual effects industry.
+It is a compelling but pretty complex procedural 3D software package that is gaining more and more traction in the visual effects industry.
 And with these tutorials, you should be able to learn the basics and start something new by yourself.